 When we talk about permanent veneers we mean a type of veneer that is irreversible and lifelong.

 Permanent veneers are the types of veneers that protect and enhance your teeth for a long period.
-When it comes to veneers cost these are the most expensive in the market but also the most natural and long-lasting.
+When it comes to veneer cost, these are the most expensive in the market but also the most natural and long-lasting.

 Here’s a recap of all the permanent veneers type: